fayolamenezes/marks-scrape/README.md

-# CRCE Contineo Marks & Attendance Scraper
+# Contineo Marks & Attendance Scraper

 This Python script uses **Selenium** and **BeautifulSoup** to automatically log in to the CRCE Contineo Portal and extract your **CIE marks** and **attendance** data.
 It generates a clean, printable **PDF report** with tables using **Matplotlib**.